lmangall/Shell_implementation/README.md

 (void) variable
 Thanks to this the compiler doesn't complain about an unused var

-When debugging things with pipes etc... use write instead of printf in order to output to STDERR because otherwise what is supposed to be a debbuging printing line goes into the pipe and doesn't get printed
+When debugging things with pipes etc... use fprintf, ft_putstrfd or write instead of printf in order to output to STDERR because otherwise what is supposed to be a debbuging printing line goes into the pipe and doesn't get printed

-julius tip:
-use fflush in c     to force printf to print even if wrong pipe
+Valgrind additionnal flags for children process:
+--trace-children=yes

 The normal shell, in case of pipes, waits for all programs (commands) to be executed and only then kills them all
 example: command "yes" print infinite "Y" but if you execute "yes | head -10 " it will only print 10 because it waits for head to be executed

-for this reason(more or less) we should fork (that's what Guillaume said) and then execute, and only at the end kill the PIDs Tsveto told me right now that I am fighting with a zombie program

-we are allowed 1 global var (and should use it for the return status)

 Job control and scheduling: all commands have to be executed before we kill their PID